smbkr/creature-collector/README.md

 > How can we avoid this situation?
 Does your program handle this elegantly?
 If not, how can you change it to allow a Creature to be caught by multiple people?
 What are the ramifications of allowing that?

-The first question raised here is what exactly we mean by "avoid this situation" - do we want to avoid the player feeling sad?
+The first question raised here is what exactly we mean by "avoid this situation"?Do we want to avoid the player feeling sad?
 Or do we want to prevent the player getting into a situation where they might initiate a catch that is not guaranteed to succeed?

 If we want to address the former, there are some product-led decisions we could make to prevent sadness in the player, the most immediately obvious of which is to allow multiple players to catch the same creature.